travelster/DBGallery/fundamentals/uploading.md

 While not shown in the above screenshot, if "Automatically run AI analysis for uploaded media" is checked in the upload window, files will have the following AI metadata added:
 - Common objects
-- A description of images
+- A general description of the image
-- Text within images (OCR, or image-to-text)
+- Text found within images (OCR, or image-to-text)
-- Faces
+- Recognized people's names (faces are listed an 'unnamed' until named once with the People panel of image preview)

 Notes on AI metadata:
 - See the <a href="https://docs.dbgallery.com/ai">AI section</a> of this knowledge base for details on each of these.
-- Each of these can be turned on and off within Tools || Preferences in DBGallery's main menu.
+- Each of these can be turned on and off within Tools / Preferences in DBGallery's main menu.
 - A custom prompt can be set for how the AI describes images.
 See <a href="https://docs.dbgallery.com/ai-descriptions">AI-generated Descriptions</a> for more on this.

 Press the Show/Hide Details button to toggle between details and just thumbs: